 We draw upon the experience of other professionals in the industry, most especially from master craftsman Tim Jackson of Comeragh Pianos.
 Tim has been involved in the piano business since he was sixteen years old and like his father before him, developed a keen interest in pianos that lead to a career as a tuner and technician.
 He started restoring and selling pianos from a workshop built at the back of his parents’ garage at their home in Wales.
 Tim trained at the Welsh College of Musical Instrument Making and Repair under the guidance of Richard Kuhnel, where in 1987 he qualified as a Piano Tuner/Technician receiving a Distinction in Piano Restoration.
 Tim has over thirty years of experience working with pianos in schools, colleges, theatres, churches, cathedrals and private homes throughout Wales and more recently Ireland.
 His real passion and speciality lies in restoring traditional upright and grand pianos; his first complete restoration being a 1922 Steinway Grand.
 Since then he has restored hundreds of pianos of all shapes and sizes to their former glory.

-In support of the arts, O'Briain Pianos & Art Gallery showcases original works of art from Irish and International artists.
+We showcase original works of art from Irish and International artists.
 Resident artists are invited to display their work for up to one year and don't have to pay the gallery a commission.
-Our state of the art facilities offer quality music education, rehearsal space for hire, piano practice rooms and music lessons in almost every instrument by qualified teachers.
+Our facilities offer quality music education, rehearsal space, piano practice rooms, and music lessons in almost every instrument by highly qualified teachers.